 Hatfield’s Goode Grub started out as a food truck and now has a brick and mortar restaurant in Kamm’s Corners.
 My friends and I met for breakfast back in September, because I saw a photo of a coffee with sprinkles.
 The coffee was overpowered by the berry syrup (and not in a good way), but this Shrooms and Swiss omelette was a great start to the weekend.
 It had so much flavor.
 They are turning out some amazing food at Hatfield’s Goode Grub.
 Be sure to check it out!

 We celebrated my birthday at Boiling Seafood Crawfish.
 They serve boiled seafood with potato and corn and whatever seasoning you choose in a bag.
 It’s just messy fun.
 They give you bibs and plastic gloves, but don’t dress up.
-You will be covered with goodness by the time you are done no matter how careful you are.
+You will be covered with messy goodness by the time you are done no matter how careful you are.
 I built my own and ordered the crab legs and lobster tail.
 Look at the size of my lobster tail!
-I treated myself to a slice of Corbo’s Cassata Cake, so it was one of the best days of the year.
+I treated myself to a slice of Corbo’s Cassata Cake earlier in the day, so it was one of the best days of the year.

 My mother and I road tripped to Seabrook Island, South Carolina for the total solar eclipse.
 I got to experience the eclipse on a beach with a tequila sunrise and Pink Floyd’s Dark Side of the Moon.
 There were worse ways to spend the day.
 After a day in the heat we wanted something cool and light.
 I had brought a sugar kiss melon from Heinen’s down with me because it was about to turn.
 Mom bought a prepared shrimp salad at Harris Teeter to pair with it along with a steamed lobster tail and some garlic broccoli.
 It was simple but absolutely succulent.